Inflectra/rapise-documentation/docs/Guide/vstest.md

 ### Pipeline Example

-As a result of pipeline configuration you may end up with something like this:
+As a result of your pipeline configuration, you may end up with something like this:

 ??? example "Classic UI"
     ![Pipeline Example](./img/azure_pipeline_example.png)

 ### Self-hosted Windows Agents

 Azure DevOps can run tests in a hosted environment as well.
-If you plan to run tests inside your computer network download and connect [Self-hosted Windows Agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows).
+If you plan to run tests inside your computer network, download and connect a [Self-hosted Windows Agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows).

 ### Logs and Reports

-After every execution of the Visual Studio Test task you will get logs and reports.
+After every execution of the Visual Studio Test task, you will get logs and reports.

 ??? example "Log"
     ![Azure Logs](./img/azure_pipeline_execution_log.png)